thinkcmf/catgo/README.md

 # catgo
-a framework of go, based on Gin and Gorm ,for ThinkCMFer
+Catgo is a web framework of go, based on Gin and Gorm